Und3rf10w/Qubes-Web3-Guide/Development Environment/Setting Up VSCodium environment for Web3 Development.md

 The VSCodium installation here assumes that you want to set up a unique VSCodium that has access to the VSCode extensions.

 ## Risk Tolerance
-There are three options for setting up VSCodium depending on your risk appetite. ==The `snap` installation method is recommended==, otherwise your VSCodium TemplateVM and core `debian-11-min-web3-development` TemplateVM will not be in sync, which may lead to potential issues.
+There are three options for setting up VSCodium depending on your risk appetite.
+The `snap` installation method is the most simple, as otherwise your VSCodium TemplateVM and core `debian-11-min-web3-development` TemplateVM will not be in sync, which may lead to potential issues.

+The recommended apt method is preferred, but a bit more complicated and involved.

 You can ignore the VSCode extension store setup, but it may lead to a less optimal experience at the trade-off of increase security and/or privacy.

 This model assumes that the sources of VSCodium are free of back-doors.
 If that doesn't work for you, compile from source.

 # Installation Guide
-Depending on your use case(s), you may want to use multiple methoasdfds (e.g. the `snap` method, and one of the `apt` methods).
+Depending on your use case(s), you may want to use multiple methods (e.g. the `snap` method, and one of the `apt` methods).

 1. (**RECOMMENDED**) [Install from `snap`](https://snapcraft.io/codium)
-	1. Create a new appVM from the `debian-11-min-web3-development` TemplateVM (`web3-dev-core-codium`)
+	1. Create a new appVM from the `debian-11-min-web3-development` TemplateVM (e.g. called `web3-dev-core-codium`)
 	2. Inside this new appVM, execute `snap install codium`
 3. (*RECOMMENDED**) (New TemplateVM) Install from community provided apt sources:
-	- As described in [Codium's official documentation](https://vscodium.com/#install), you also have the option of installing a codium from a [community repo for major releases](https://gitlab.com/paulcarroty/vscodium-deb-rpm-repo), or a [community repo for hourly releases](https://vscodium.c7.ee/)
+	- As described in [VSCodium's official documentation](https://vscodium.com/#install), you also have the option of installing a VSCodium from a [community repo for major releases](https://gitlab.com/paulcarroty/vscodium-deb-rpm-repo), or a [community repo for hourly releases](https://vscodium.c7.ee/)
 	- Recommended if you want to install the latest VSCodium in sync with releases
-4. (New TemplateVM) Install from debian apt sources:
+4. (New TemplateVM) Install from Debian apt sources:
 	- A bit more annoying as you'd have to create a new TemplateVM and base appVMs off of that
 	- Not recommended due to lagging updates